 Tides4fishing allows you to make tide predictions for St. Kilda years in advance.
 Please note that the data are approximations only valid for fishing and so IS NOT VALID FOR NAVIGATION.

-The lunar phase is a Full Moon.
-Today we have 17 hours and 21 minutes of sun.
-The solar transit is at 13:31 h and the length of time the moon will be visible will be 6 hours and 34 minutes.
+The lunar phase is a Waxing Crescent.
+Today we have 17 hours and 8 minutes of sun.
+The solar transit is at 13:31 h and the length of time the moon will be visible will be 14 hours and 40 minutes.

-The tidal coefficient today is 101.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient increases to 102 to end the day with a tidal coefficient of 99.
-The tide heights today are -0.1 m, 3.7 m, -0.2 m and 3.9 m.
+The tidal coefficient today is 63 (average).
+At noon the tidal coefficient drops to 58 to end the day with a tidal coefficient of 54.
+The tide heights today are 0.2 m, 3.1 m, 0.5 m and 3.1 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for St. Kilda which is of 4.4 m and a minimum height of -0.7 m.

-The solunar fishing calendar in St. Kilda tells us that today is an excellent day for fishing, the fish activity forecast is very high.
+The solunar fishing calendar in St. Kilda tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for St. Kilda.
 The times are generated in local time in Scotland and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: